hissssst/pathex/guides/tutorials/cheatsheet.md

 | `get_in(s, [:x, :y, :z])`          | `Pathex.get(s, path(:x / :y / :z))`         |
 | `put_in(s, [:x, :y, :z], v)`       | `Pathex.set(s, path(:x / :y / :z), v)`      |

-Note that `Pathex` works with structures (i.e. `%User{}`) like maps and doesn't need any special behaviour implemented in the module.
-Plus `Pathex` also works with tuples and lists
+Note that `Pathex` works with structs (i.e. `%User{}`) as maps and doesn't need any special behaviour implemented in the module.
+Plus `Pathex` works with tuples and lists.

 This means that this code
 ```